Chenée Today

 Eggnog Bread Pudding with Browned Butter Rum Sauce

 • Butter.
 It can be salted or unsalted, but I recommend using unsalted butter, since sometimes salted butter can brown more rapidly.
 You can also use cultured butter for added flavor and quality.
+You'll start with a ½ cup of butter.

-• A light-colored nonstick pan.
+• A light-colored pan.
 I usually use a stainless steel pan, but if you have a white or cream-colored skillet it's even better.
 This will help you clearly monitor the browning process.

 butter starting to melt in a pan